 Almost every action in Windows 11/10 is followed by a sound, especially on laptops.
 Now, what if you are experiencing a noticeable delay in that sound?
-I am not talking about a delay of a minute, but noticeable which could be 1-2 seconds.
-If that’s the case, in this post, we will offer a solution that can fix sound delays on a Windows 10 PC.
+I am not talking about a minute-long delay, but a noticeable one, which could be 1-2 seconds.
+If that’s the case, in this post, we will offer a solution to fix sound delays, lags and audio latency on a Windows PC.

 Sound Delay and Windows 11/10

 Before we go ahead, let’s understand the reason behind the delay.
-According to Microsoft Low Latency delay is a routine in Windows 11/10, but it should not be noticeable.
-Before Windows 11/10, the latency of the Audio Engine was equal to ~12ms-~6ms, which is now reduced to 1.3ms for all applications.
+According to Microsoft, Low Latency is a routine in Windows 11/10, but it should not be noticeable.
+Before Windows 11/10, the Audio Engine latency was ~6ms- ~12ms, which has now been reduced to 1.3ms for all applications.

-The good news is that Microsoft also says that If an application needs to use small buffers, then it needs to use the new AudioGraph settings or the WASAPI IAudioClient3 interface, to do so.
-However, if one application changes it, it will be applicable to all the apps.
+The good news is that Microsoft also says that if an application needs to use small buffers, it must use the new AudioGraph settings or the WASAPI IAudioClient3 interface.
+However, if one application changes it, the change will apply to all apps.
 More on the official page.

 Fix Audio latency in Windows 11/10